Roles

 Biography

-My area of Excellence is investigation.
-I am an applied mathematician with more than 16 years of experience as a statistical geneticist focused on the determination and development of mathematical models and statistical methods for the localization, detection, and characterization of the genes that underlie human disease.
+Dr. Klaus Schmitz-Abe's area of excellence is investigation.
+He is an applied mathematician with more than 16 years of experience as a statistical geneticist focused on the determination and development of mathematical models and statistical methods for the localization, detection, and characterization of the genes that underlie human disease.

-After I obtained my PhD degree in Applied Mathematics from the University of Oxford in 2008, I moved to Boston the following year and began my career in the medical field at Boston Children's Hospital as a Research Fellow in the Genetics and Genomics Division focusing on determining the genetic basis of various rare diseases.
+After Dr. Schmitz-Abe obtained his PhD degree in Applied Mathematics from the University of Oxford in 2008, he moved to Boston the following year and began aa career in the medical field at Boston Children's Hospital as a Research Fellow in the Genetics and Genomics Division focusing on determining the genetic basis of various rare diseases.

-I received my second academic appointment as an Assistant Professor at Harvard Medical School in 2023.
-Currently, I am an Associate Professor at University of Miami in the Division of Neonatology.
+Dr. Schmitz-Abe received his second academic appointment as an Assistant Professor at Harvard Medical School in 2023.
+Currently, he is an Associate Professor at the University of Miami in the Division of Neonatology.

-I am also an associate member of the Broad Institute of MIT, and the Homozygosity Mapping Collaborative for Autism Consortium (HMCA) where I collaborate on several projects.
-I have published extensively in several high-impact journals and have presented my research locally, nationally, and internationally.
-In addition, I have mentored several clinicians, fellows and summer students. -
+Dr. Schmitz-Abe is also an associate member of the Broad Institute of MIT, and the Homozygosity Mapping Collaborative for Autism Consortium (HMCA) where he collaborates on several projects.
+Dr. Schmitz-Abe has published extensively in several high-impact journals and has presented my research locally, nationally, and internationally.
+In addition, he has mentored several clinicians, fellows and summer students. -

 Education & Training